roryai/transfer_wizard_redux/readme.md

 # Transfer Wizard
 #### A tool to organise your media files by date into folders structured by year and quarter

+This project is a work in progress and is under active development.
+As such use it at your own risk.

 Note: my main language is Ruby.
 I wanted to learn Python so that's the language I chose for this project.
 As such my coding style will not align with Pythonic conventions.

 ### Overview